Plateau: Africa

 The highest African plateau is the Ethiopian Highlands which cover the central part of Ethiopia.
-It forms the largest continuous area of its altitude in the continent, with little of its surface falling below 1,500 metres (4,921 ft), while the summits reach heights of up to 4,550 metres (14,928 ft).
+It forms the largest continuous area of its altitude in the continent, with little of its surface falling below 1,500 metres (4,921 ft), while the summits reach heights of up to 4,556 metres (14,928 ft).
 It is sometimes called the Roof of Africa due to its height and large area.

 Another example is the Highveld which is the portion of the South African inland plateau which has an altitude above approximately 1,500 metres, but below 2,100 metres, thus excluding the Lesotho mountain regions.
-It is home to some of largest South African urban agglomerations.
+It is home to some of the largest South African urban agglomerations.

-In Egypt are the Giza Plateau and Galala Mountain, which was once called Gallayat Plateaus, raising 3,300 above sea level.
+In Egypt are the Giza Plateau and Galala Mountain, which was once called Gallayat Plateaus, rising 3,300 ft above sea level.

 Antarctica

 Another very large plateau is the icy Antarctic Plateau, which is sometimes referred to as the Polar Plateau or King Haakon VII Plateau, home to the geographic South Pole and the Amundsen–Scott South Pole Station, which covers most of East Antarctica where there are no known mountains but rather 3000 m high of superficial ice and which spreads very slowly toward the surrounding coastline through enormous glaciers.
 The polar ice cap is so massive that the echolocation measurements of ice thickness have shown that large areas are below sea level.
 But, as the ice melts, the land beneath will rebound through isostasy and ultimately rise above sea level.